mbradds/pipeline-profiles/readme.md

 ### Dataset 3: Traffic

-Traffic data is updated every quarter (early March, mid-May, mid-August and mid-November) on open gov and CERSEI database.
-When new data becomes available, it can be pulled directly from CERSEI and build into seperate json datasets for each profile with npm run data, after the steps described below.
+Traffic data is updated every quarter (early March, mid-May, mid-August and mid-November) on open gov and PipelineInformation database.
+When new data becomes available, it can be pulled directly from psql22cap/PipelineInformation and build into seperate json datasets for each profile with npm run data, after the steps described below.

 Note that the data output is language (en/fr) agnostic.